CD-Xbow/little-annie/README.md

 A polyphonic, virtual analog web synthesizer in plain HTML, CSS and Javascript

 **************** WARNING *************

-this does not work with Webkit browser at present Works in Edge, Opera and Chrome
+this may not work with Webkit browser at present

+Works in Edge, Opera and Chrome